U.S. immigration agency says it won’t need to furlough employees, but processing could slow ahead of election

 “USCIS leadership *caused* the looming furlough & threw its workforce into tumult for 4 months before backing off at the last second,” Rand said in a tweet.
 “No apologies for bringing >13k civil servants to the brink of an unpaid furlough in the middle of an economic crisis.”

-He and other critics have blamed the financial problems the agency faces on mismanagement, including Trump-era policy changes and verification measures that have created more paperwork for USCIS staffers and immigrant applicants.
+He and other critics have blamed the financial problems the agency faces on mismanagement, including Trump-era policy changes and verification measures that have created more paperwork for USCIS staffers and applicants.